timscott/flipit/README.markdown

 # Introduction

 FlipIt is a feature flipper.
 It provides a simple and flexible way to flip features in a .NET application.
-Conditionally turn features or and off using any kind of logic.
+Use FlipIt to conditionally turn features or and off using your custom logic.
 Change those conditions over time without touching the production code where the features are implemented.

 # Usage

-## Simple Scenario
+## Simple Case

 Scenario: Flip a feature on and off for everyone all the time.